IT Security Audit: What It Is, Why It Matters, and How to Get It Right

 There are two main types of IT security audits:

 • Internal Audits: Conducted by in-house teams, these audits provide insights into day-to-day vulnerabilities and compliance gaps.
-They are cost-effective and ideal for regular checks.
+They are cost-effective and are useful for routine network security audits and continuous risk monitoring.

 • External Audits: These are performed by third-party experts who bring an unbiased view and often have more specialized tools.
 External audits are ideal for regulatory compliance and deeper reviews.